dywisor/roverlay/doc/rst/usage.rst

    joinValues
       Declares that a field's value is one string even if it spans over multiple lines.
 The lines will be joined with a single space character ' '.
 The default behavior is to merge lines.
+      This flag can be used in conjunction with any "is list" flag.

    .. _field flag\: isList: